VKristoffersen/vkristoffersen/README.md

 ## Hi there 👋

 Welcome to my Github profile!
-I'm currently pursuing a career in academics, but I also like doing projects related to the application of machine learning in my spare time.
-I've created this profile as a way to demonstrate my portfolio, and as a reminder to keep improving.
+I'm currently pursuing a career in academics, where my field of research is within Epidemiology and Health Economics.
+However, in my spare time I've enjoyed diving into different projects related to the application of machine learning in various fields.
+I've created this profile as a way to demonstrate, and manage, my portfolio, and as a reminder to keep improving.

 I wonder how you found the page?
 Reach out and tell me about it.